Javanese people: Merchant-sailor

 The Malagasy people have genetic links to various Maritime Southeast Asian groups, particularly from southern Borneo.
 Parts of the Malagasy language are sourced from the Ma'anyan language with loan words from Sanskrit, with all the local linguistic modifications via Javanese or Malay language.
-As the Ma'anyan and Dayak people are not a sailor and were dry-rice cultivators while some Malagasy are wet rice farmers, it is likely that they are carried by the Javanese and Malay people in their trading fleets, as labor or slaves.
+As the Ma'anyan and Dayak people are not a sailor and were dry-rice cultivators while some Malagasy are wet rice farmers, it is likely that they are carried by the Javanese and Malay people in their trading fleets, as labour or slaves.

 During the Majapahit era, almost all of the commodities from Asia were found in Java.
 This is because of extensive shipping by the Majapahit empire using various type of ships, particularly the jong, for trading to faraway places.
 Early 16th century European accounts noted the places which the Javanese merchants visited, which include Maluku Islands, Timor, Banda, Sumatra, Malacca, China, Tenasserim, Pegu (Bago), Bengal, Pulicat, Coromandel, Malabar, Cambay (Khambat), and Aden.
 There were also those who went to the Maldives, Calicut (Kozhikode), Oman, Aden, and the Red Sea.
 Ma Huan (Zheng He's translator) who visited Java in 1413, stated that ports in Java were trading goods and offer services that were more numerous and more complete than other ports in Southeast Asia.
 It was also during Majapahit era that Nusantaran exploration reached its greatest accomplishment.
 Ludovico di Varthema (1470–1517), in his book Itinerario de Ludouico de Varthema Bolognese stated that the Southern Javanese people sailed to "far Southern lands" up to the point they arrived at an island where a day only lasted four hours long and was "colder than in any part of the world".
 Modern studies have determined that such place is located at least 900 nautical miles (1666 km) south of the southernmost point of Tasmania.
 When Afonso de Albuquerque conquered Malacca, the Portuguese recovered a chart from a Javanese maritime pilot, which already included part of the Americas.
 Regarding the chart Albuquerque said: